paymentassist/paymentassist-go/README.md

 ## Notes

-Only the latest version (v2) of the Payment Assist API is supported by this SDK.

 As virtually all requests to the API should return immediately, there is currently no support for cancelling an ongoing request.
 There is a hard-coded timeout of 30 seconds per request.